Auckland lockdown extended, rest of NZ to stay at level 2

 The previously announced schedule was for level 3 in Auckland and level 2 for the rest of the country until 11.59pm on Wednesday.

-Ardern said the rest of the country would remain at level 2 due to the risk posed by travel between regions when travel to and from Auckland is allowed again after Sunday.
+The rest of the country would remain at level 2 due to the risk posed by travel.

-She said Cabinet considered moving the rest of the country to level 1, but it would have been very difficult to enforce a ban on Aucklanders from travelling around the country and attending large gatherings.
+She said many people will want to enter and leave Auckland after Sunday, but the movement will be risky.

 Masks mandatory on public transport